nextcloud/documentation/admin_manual/maintenance/convert_db.rst

   php occ db:convert-type --all-apps mysql oc_mysql_user 127.0.0.1 new_db_name

-On success the converter will automaticly configure the new database in your ownCloud config ``config.php``
+On success the converter will automatically configure the new database in your ownCloud config ``config.php``

-Unconvertable Tables
+Unconvertible Tables
 --------------------

 If you updated your ownCloud installation there might exist old tables, which are not used anymore.
 The converter will tell you